 \end{definition}

 To apply importance sampling, we need to evaluate the contribution of each point.
-We sample each point that has high contribution with high probability.
+We sample each point that has a high contribution with a high probability.

-A natural question arised: when preprocessing, we have no access to query so that we cannot calculate distance directly.
-Locality Sensitive Hashing is a pratical tool to address this problem.
+A natural question arose: when preprocessing, we have no access to the query, so we cannot calculate distance directly.
+Locality Sensitive Hashing is a practical tool to address this problem.

 \begin{definition}[Locally Sensitive Hash \cite{im98}] A family $\mathcal{H}$ is called $(p_\mathrm{near},p_\mathrm{far},z,c)$-sensitive where $p_\mathrm{near},p_\mathrm{far}\in [0,1],z \in\mathbb{R},c\geq 1$, if for any $x,q\in\mathbb{R}^d$: \begin{itemize} \item $\Pr_{h\sim\mathcal{H}}[h(x)=h(q)~|~\| x-q\|_2\leq z]\geq p_\mathrm{near}$ \item $\Pr_{h\sim\mathcal{H}}[h(x)=h(q)~|~\| x-q\|_2\geq cz]\leq p_{\mathrm{far}}$ \end{itemize}